lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-upload-assets-to-contribution-folder.md

 ---
-title: Upload new Assets to Contribution folder in Brand Portal
+title: Upload new Assets to Contribution folder
-seo-title: Upload new Assets to Contribution folder in Brand Portal
+seo-title: Upload new Assets to Contribution folder
-description: Get an insight into uploading new assets to the contribution folder in Brand Portal 6.4.5.
+description: Get an insight into uploading new assets to the contribution folder in Brand Portal.
-seo-description: Get an insight into uploading new assets to the contribution folder in Brand Portal 6.4.5.
+seo-description: Get an insight into uploading new assets to the contribution folder in Brand Portal.
 uuid:
 content-type: reference
 topic-tags: brand-portal